 Peanuts – Avoid salted peanuts, and the rest is fine, provided that it is given to the canine in a moderate amount.
 Peanuts are packed with proteins and good fats so let your doggy gain some health benefits from their consumption too!
 However, excessive intake of peanuts may cause pancreas troubles, so be careful.

-Yogurt – This one is a great snack for dogs, minus the inclusion of sugar or artificial sweeteners!
-Yogurt contains active bacteria and probotics that help to strengthen the digestive system of your four-legged friend.
+Yoghurt – This one is a great snack for dogs, minus the inclusion of sugar or artificial sweeteners!
+Yoghurt contains active bacteria and probiotics that help to strengthen the digestive system of your four-legged friend.
 Watch out for the lactose intolerance though.

 Cheese – If your furry buddy isn’t lactose intolerant; you can occasionally offer him small chunks of cottage cheese and mozzarella.
 Plus, you wouldn’t want your dog to gain fat unnecessarily.
 Would you?